perfana/jfr-exporter/README.md

 The metrics can be used in a Grafana dashboard.

-Shows CPU, Heap and Threads:
+Shows CPU, Heap, Threads and Memory Allocation Rate:
 ![dashboard overview 1](https://github.com/perfana/jfr-exporter/blob/main/images/dashboard-1.jpg)

 Shows Garbage Collection events: